JM1/ansible-collection-jm1-cloudy/roles/sudoers/README.md

 sudoers_config:
 - # Ensure that the Ansible user can gain full root privileges with sudo ansible.builtin.lineinfile:
-    create: no # assert that file exist else system is probably not setup using cloud-init
+    create: false # assert that file exist else system is probably not setup using cloud-init
     group: root
     line: '{{ ansible_user }} ALL=(ALL) NOPASSWD:ALL'
     mode: u=r,g=r,o=